 Method 3: Remove Duplicates Feature to Remove Duplicates

-Removing duplicates is also one of the convenient ways to filter for unique.
+Removing duplicates is also one of the convenient ways to filter for unique records.
 Excel has the Remove Duplicates option in the Data tab.
 This Remove Duplicates feature keeps one identical record among duplicates.

 Step 1: Select the range, then, Go to the Data tab > Select Remove Duplicates (from Data Tools section).